bogeo/suspatterns/README.md

 ## Project description
 Use and operation of software has significant effects on environment and society.
 Despite this, design and implementation of green and sustainable software turn out to be difficult tasks.
 Practical guidelines and hints to assist software architects and programmers in their everyday-business are still rare.
-The question arises whether there are reusable solutions or solution components in the form of so-called "design patterns" leading to sustainable software implementations.
+Thus the question arises whether there are reusable solutions or solution components in the form of so-called "design patterns" leading to sustainable software implementations.

 This experimental GitHub repository contains a collection of sustainable software design pattern descriptions.
+Strictly speaking, pattern candidates are given, since pattern characteristics are not yet evident.
+Notwithstanding, in order to support software developers, there is the demand to continue the search for more applicable pattern candidates ("pattern mining") and to set up a design knowledge repository comprising of pattern collections.
+You are very welcome to join our activities!

 We tried to describe the patterns formally.
 By now, algebraic specification techniques have been used.
 Of course, other approaches might be suitable and considered in the future.

-From a technical point of view, formal pattern descriptions are embedded into an XML-based overarching pattern language here, namely the "pattern language modelling language (PLML).
+From a technical point of view, formal pattern descriptions are embedded into an XML-based overarching pattern language here, namely the "pattern language modelling language (PLML). - Please note that this is all is work-in-progress and that your participation is appreciated.

-Notwithstanding, in order to support software developers, there is the demand to continue the search for more applicable design patterns (“pattern mining”) and to set up a design knowledge repository comprising of pattern collections.
-You would be very welcome to join our activities!

 ## Useful links
 ### PLML
 * Fincher, S. (2006): [PLML: Pattern Language Markup Language](https://www.cs.kent.ac.uk/people/staff/saf/patterns/plml.html).
 Canterbury, UK: University of Kent.